cisagov/development-guide/dev_envs/mac-env-setup.md

 repository and then map your dotfiles to that directory.
 This makes it much easier to sync and set up.

-Using a `stow` based setup also allows for some nifty features like subdirectories to split out useful files into a more modular approach.
+Using a `stow`-based setup also allows for some nifty features like subdirectories to split out useful files into a more modular approach.

 #### Prerequisites ####